What exactly is an API?

 - Partner APIs are private and shared only with specific, integration partners outside of your organization.

 When it comes to API architecture, there are a number of styles—some newer, some older—and all have a place in the API ecosystem.
-Here are the most popular styles listed in order of how frequently they’re used:
+Defining “architectural styles” broadly, here is a list of the most popular styles listed in order of how frequently they’re used:

 Challenges of producing APIs and consuming APIs